CarolineCollins/Assignment-3-MSB1015/README.md

 ### How to make it run?

-- R code requires installation of the [R package which you can find here](https://github.com/bearloga/WikidataQueryServiceR)
+- R code `Query.r` requires installation of the [R package which you can find here](https://github.com/bearloga/WikidataQueryServiceR)
-- The nextflow code can be run on any command line interface, I used Ubuntu App on Windows 10
+- The nextflow code `printJPlogP.nf` can be run on any command line interface, I used Ubuntu App on Windows 10
-- `nextflow.config` to make this workflow truly reproducible I have saved a copy of the config file.
+- `nextflow.config` To make this workflow reproducible I have saved a copy of the config file.
+   To reproduce my timing experiment, you can alter directives *cpus* and/or *maxForks*.
    Nextflow takes care of calling `nextflow.config` behind the scenes for you.

 #### Input